ckgardner25/curriculum/Lab_Equipment/Function_Generator/README.md

 **4. Sawtooth Wave:** Used in automobiles and control systems.
 This wave is not commonly used.
 <br><br><img width="400" height="450" alt="UI of oscilloscope" src="../Oscilloscope/Images/sawtooth_wave.png" />

-They also can adjust the _amplitude_ (height/voltage) which is useful to make sure you don't send too much or too little voltage into a circuit.
+They also can adjust the _amplitude_ (the height of the wave, which represents voltage) which is useful to make sure you don't send too much or too little voltage into a circuit.

 They can adjust the _frequency_ (how often the signal repeats).
-This is used if your circuit is for radio operations.
+Frequency controls how many times the wave repeats every second.
+Different circuits require different frequencies, such as audio circuits, digital electronics, and radio systems.

 The generator is able to send a single 'pulse' or a repetitive wave that will repeat for a set amount of time.

-A more advance function that you should not change without help of a instructor is the _phase angle_ which adjusts what part of the wave the signal starts on.
+A more advance function that you should not change without help from an instructor is the _phase angle_ which adjusts what part of the wave the signal starts on.

 ## How to connect a generator to your circuit?
 To connect to your circuit you likely use either a _BNC Connector_ (left image) or less likely a _banana connector_ (right image).